What is Spider-Man: Lotus and why is it so controversial?

 But he said that the screenshots about him not paying storyboard artists are fake and have been made by someone else to make him look bad.

+In a new interview with Newsweek, Wayne said that he has been on a "social media hiatus" which helped him put things in "perspective."
+He added: "I realized I could spend the rest of my life trying to convince everyone I'm not the same person I was at 16-17 in those leaked messages, and I'd still fail.
+People will always have their strict opinions on me no matter what I say.
+And that's okay, they're allowed to believe and think what they want."

-Despite these swathes of controversy, the film is set to premiere on August 10 on YouTube.
+Despite these swathes of controversy, the film premiered on August 10 on YouTube.
+At the time of writing it has been viewed more than 665,000 times.

 Have your say in our news democracy.
 Click the upvote icon at the top of the page to help raise this article through the indy100 rankings.